VermontSports Betting

 Is sports betting legal in Vermont?

 Yes.
-Governor Phil Scott signed H.127 into law on June 14, 2023, making Vermont the 38th state to legalize sports betting.
+Governor Phil Scott signed H.127 into law on June 14, 2023, making Vermont one of the latest US jurisdictions to legalize sports betting.
 Mobile sports wagering went live on January 11, 2024.
 The Vermont Department of Liquor and Lottery regulates the industry.
 There is no retail sportsbook option — Vermont is mobile-only.

 Which sportsbooks are legal in Vermont?